yuanqing/create-figma-plugin/README.md

 main.js
 ```

-`src/main.js` is the entry point for the plugin:
+`src/main.js` is the entry point for our plugin:

 ```js
 // src/main.js